wso2/k8s-api-operator/scenarios/scenario-1/README.md

     ```
         curl -X GET "https://<external IP of LB service>:9095/store/v1.0.0/products" -H "accept: application/json" -H "Authorization:Bearer $TOKEN" -k
     ```
-    - Once you execute the above command, it will call to the managed API (products-api), which then call its endpoint("products" service) available in the cluster.
+    - Once you execute the above command, it will call to the managed API (OnlineStore), which then call its endpoint("products" service) available in the cluster.
 If the request is success, you would be able to see the response as below.
     ```
         {"products":[{"name":"Apples", "id":101, "price":"$1.49 / lb"}, {"name":"Macaroni & Cheese", "id":151, "price":"$7.69"}, {"name":"ABC Smart TV", "id":301, "price":"$399.99"}, {"name":"Motor Oil", "id":401, "price":"$22.88"}, {"name":"Floral Sleeveless Blouse", "id":501, "price":"$21.50"}]}
     ```